turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 }
 ```

-You'll want to add the conditional that you see at the bottom to your `Box` file as well - so that exports don't affect the client side but will still happen for testing.
+You'll want to add the conditional that you see at the bottom to your `Box` file as well - so that exports don't affect the client side (browser) but will still run for testing with Mocha.

 Finally, we can call that method in the appropriate place and see that our test is passing.